This healthy chocolate bark is the perfect holiday treat or gift!

 ABOUT THE CHOCOLATE CHIPS:

-There are currently two brands of chocolate chips on the market (that I know of), that fit into a clean eating lifestyle better then Hershey’s or any other standard brand of chocolate chips.
+There are currently two brands of chocolate chips on the market (that I know of), that fit into a clean eating lifestyle better than Hershey’s or any other standard brand of chocolate chips.
 Mind you, there are literally NO chocolate chips on the market that will completely fit in with clean eating (unless you make your own at home).
 But two brands are better than most.
 So here they are:

 - Lily’s Chocolate Chips – Ingredients: Unsweetened chocolate, erythritol, inulin, stevia extract, organic soy lecithin, vanilla.